plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

    python linear_modeling.py
    python nonlinear_modeling.py

 \* Please note that nonlinear_modeling.py includes grid searches that take a significant time to run.
 Before running the file, open it and find the sections that include GridSearchCV (use can use CTRL+F and write GridSearchCV to find the sections).
-Then, read the comments above these sections to modify the parameter grids in order to run the code faster.
+Then, read the comments above these sections to modify the parameter grid dictionaries in order to run the code faster.